klust/SupercomputersForStarters/docs/7_Accelerators/7_04_Programming_accelerators.md

 version 5.0 of the standard which was released at the SC'18 supercomputer conference.
-It became a more descriptive and less prescriptive model (offering the compiler enough information to decide what it should do rather then enforcing the compiler to do something in a particular way), with the prescriptive nature being critisized a lot by the OpenACC community who claimed superiority because of this.
+It became a more descriptive and less prescriptive model (offering the compiler enough information to decide what it should do rather then enforcing the compiler to do something in a particular way), with the prescriptive nature being criticised a lot by the OpenACC community who claimed superiority because of this.
 It also contained much better support for debuggers, performance monitoring tools, etc.

 OpenMP has since had minor extensions i the form of version 5.1 at SC'20 and 5.2 at SC'21.
 The